Minierre/fortysix/README.md

 Use keystrokes to benefit you

-Current ideas:
+Current idea: A library for distibuted computing in the front-end

+- Call a function on the back-end that triggers functions to run on the front-end for clients connected with websockets
+- Start with a server and a client-side script
+- Call a function on the back-end
+- A chrome extension makes sense

+Ideas:

 - UI builder that auto-generates a UI
-- A library for distibuted computing in the front-end
 - An API that generates images from CSS
 - An API that generates fractal patterns for backgrounds
 - A dial widget